We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Acne is a chronic, inflammatory skin condition that causes spots and pimples, especially on the face, shoulders, back, neck, chest, and upper arms.
+Acne is a skin condition that causes spots and pimples, especially on the face, shoulders, back, neck, chest, and upper arms.
+It occurs when oil and dead skin block hair follicles, causing inflammation.

 It is the most common skin condition in the United States, affecting up to 50 million Americans yearly.